Anthony-Giacinto/TrendTube/README.md

 *On First use*

 Update your global variables to your values:
-* Change "api_key" to your API key
+* Change "api_key" to your YouTube API key
 * Change "web_browser" to either "chrome" or "firefox".
 This depends on your desired web driver.
 * Change "web_driver" to the path of your web driver.
 ---------------------------------------------------------------------------------------------------------------------------------